-Ca Cause Solution a) The telephone number may be incorrectly programmed.
+Problem Cause Solution 1)The Model 400 fails to dial out. a) The telephone number may be incorrectly programmed.
 Recheck programming steps.
-Refer to Chapter 4, Section 4.2.1. p) Tone or pulse (the current dialing method) is not compatible with the telephone line on which the Model 800 is installed.
+Refer to Chapter 4, Section 4.2.1. b) Tone or pulse (the current dialing method) is not compatible with the telephone line on which the Model 400 is installed.
 Switch from the current setting: from tone to pulse, or from pulse to tone.
-Refer to Chapter 4, Section 4.3.
-(S) Recognition Time is too long.
+Refer to Chapter 4, Section 4.3. c) Recognition Time is too long.
 An alert condition does not remain in effect long enough to become a valid alarm.
 Reprogram Recognition Time.
 Set the Recognition Time to the minimum duration required to create a valid alarm.
 If possible, test the new setting by deliberately creating an alert condition.
-Refer to Chapter 5, Section 5.3.
+Refer to Chapter 5, Section 5.3. d) The Model 400 is connected to an incompatible telephone line.
+The Model 400 must be connected to a standard (2-wire analog) telephone line, not a digital extension to a phone system.
+If the unit will not dial out and the factors previously listed have been ruled out, try connecting the unit to a standard residential telephone line.